 To learn which software is actually helping startup teams stay organized, I asked a panel of entrepreneurs:

-Name one piece of software that helps you run your meetings more smoothly.
+What software do you use that helps you schedule, coordinate and run your meetings more smoothly?

 Here’s what they said: